Stackclash/5e-vault/5. Mechanics/Bestiary/Beast/Blood Hawk.md

 - monster/environment/mountain
 - monster/size/small
 - monster/type/beast
-statblock: inline
+aliases: ["Blood Hawk"]
 ---
 # Blood Hawk
 *Source: Monster Manual p.
-319, Princes of the Apocalypse, Storm King's Thunder, Ghosts of Saltmarsh, Explorer's Guide to Wildemount, Candlekeep Mysteries*
+319. Available in the SRD and the Basic Rules.*

 Taking its name from its crimson feathers and aggressive nature, the blood hawk fearlessly attacks almost any animal, stabbing it with its daggerlike beak.
 Blood hawks flock together in large numbers, attacking as a pack to take down prey.